FAQ

 Also: free hosting.
 Every game gets a subdomain at your-slug.siliconghetto.com.

-Can I use React/Vue/Svelte with this?
+Can I use a front-end framework with this?

 Does this work on mobile?